-Mark “Gator” Rogowski Now: Where is Mark Rogowski Today?
-Update
+Mark “Gator” Rogowski: Where is the Killer Now?

 Rogowski then detailed how he had killed Jessica, explicitly describing that he had battered her head with a steering wheel lock to daze her, screamed Bible verses at her, handcuffed her, and then raped her for two-three hours before stuffing her in a surfboard bag and strangling her.
 Jessica, who had come over to Rogowski’s condo to watch a movie, had no idea what she would be facing.
 Rogowski also confessed that his acts reflected his anger towards his former girlfriend, Brandi McClain, and their break-up.

 During his trial, the authorities had received information that Jessica’s father would be attending, and he had plans to harm Rogowski.
 To this end, every visitor at the trial was examined with hand-held metal detectors.
 Rogowski addressed Jessica’s family in court, asking them for forgiveness.
 “God has changed me, and it was no typical jailhouse conversion.
 I sincerely hope that they can accept my apology for my carelessness,” he said.
-Jessica’s father read out a 20-minute long monologue, which clearly showed the feelings of a grieving and enraged father.
+Jessica’s father read out a 20-minute-long monologue, which clearly showed the feelings of a grieving and enraged father.
 The trial ended with Superior Court Judge Thomas J. Whelan sentencing Rogowski to consecutive six years for forcible rape and 25 years to life for first-degree murder.

-Where is Mark “Gator” Rogowski Now?
+Mark “Gator” Rogowski is Serving His Sentence Behind Bars

 Rogowski’s life as a skateboard champion and his steep downfall leading to the heinous crime he committed has been chronicled in a documentary titled ‘Stoked – The Rise and Fall of Gator,’ which was released in 2002.
 The documentary was written, directed, and partly produced by Helen Stickler, a well-known designer and filmmaker.
-His tale was recounted in an article in the Village Voice by the name ‘Mark “Gator” Rogowski: Free Fallin,’ referring to the name of the Tom Petty music video that Rogowski and his former girlfriend Brandi had starred in.
+His tale was recounted in an article in the Village Voice by the name ‘Mark “Gator” Rogowski: Free Fallin,’ referring to the name of the Tom Petty music video in which Rogowski and his former girlfriend Brandi had starred.

 Rogowski’s sentence restricted his parole eligibility until 2010 at the earliest.
 He applied for parole in 2011 and 2016 and was denied both times.
 In December 2019, he was recommended for parole by a hearing panel at the Donovan Correctional Facility.
 Jessica’s father attended the hearing and strongly objected to Rogowski’s eligibility for parole.
 The supervising district attorney remarked that the decision taken by the board had not taken into consideration the “grave public safety concerns posed” by the inmate.